How to Balance a Cash Register Till

-The process of counting the money, reconciling the receipts, and balancing the cash drawer creates accountability of the day's transactions.
 This cash management system can be created at the same time store policies are established.
-Many of today's POS (point of sale) systems have step by step instructions for closing (also known as balancing) the cash drawer to guide the employee.
+Many of today's POS systems have step-by-step instructions for closing (also known as balancing) the cash drawer to guide the employee.

-- To avoid holding too much cash on the sales floor.
+- It avoids keeping too much cash on the sales floor.

-- When a customer complains about too little change.
+- It prevents situations where a customer complains about too little change.

-- For discovering frequent overages/shortages for particular cashiers.
+- It reveals frequent overages or shortages for particular cashiers.

-- To remove the temptation of taking cash without documentation from the cash drawer.
+- It removes the temptation of taking cash without documentation from the cash drawer.

 How and When to Implement